ESCSS-labs/ESCSS-SCSS/README.md

       @include to-green-500;
     }

-    // This is different from Tailwind as it combines class and media strategies:
+    // This is different from Tailwind as it combines selector and media strategies:
-    //  - Class strategy: Add a '--dark' class to the html/body/top level, and toggle the class using JavaScript.
+    //  - selector strategy: Add a '--dark' class to the html/body/top level, and toggle the class using JavaScript.
-    //  - Media strategy: Automatically handled for you when using the dark utility.
+    //  - media strategy: Automatically handled for you when using the @include dark.
 Only be triggered if the user has set their browser to dark mode.
     @include dark {
       color: black;
       background-color: white;